 You can run this software on a range of different hardware solutions, the full list can be found on the Zigbee2MQTT manual.
 I am currently using a Raspberry Pi 4 as a cheap and power efficient server to run Home Asistant, Zigbee2MQTT and more.
 The easiest installation method is using Docker containers in my opinion.
 I published all the configurations needed on GitHub but more on this later.

 You will also need an adapter so that your computer can talk to the Zigbee network.
-I am currently using the popular Sonoff Zigbee 3.0 dongle but other devices also work.
+I am currently using the popular Sonoff Zigbee 3.0 dongle and also the TubesZB coordinator but other devices also work.
 In this guide I will be using the wireless Sonoff Zbridge connected via Wifi.

 For the server: